corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 The `verify` method is automatically triggered when your transaction is executed.
 It verifies that the transaction components are following the restrictions implemented inside the contract's `verify` method.

-In this case, the `verify` method must confirm that there will only be one `MarsVoucher` state as an output of the transaction.
-It must also confirm that relevant trip information (the `voucherDesc`) is included in the state.
+In this case, the `verify` method must confirm:
+* That there will only be one `MarsVoucher` state as an output of the transaction.
+* That relevant trip information (the `voucherDesc`) is included in the state.
+* That when the `MarsVoucher` state is transferred, the transaction consumes one `MarsVoucher` state.
+* That the holder cannot issue the `MarsVoucher` to themselves.

 1. If you're using IntelliJ, you will see an error indicator under the class name and implementation.
 This indicates that the class is missing the required method.
 Hover over the class definition, then: